Here’s some other stuff about the game that is handy to know:

 Game Difficulty

 If you find the battles in the game to be too difficult, or the opposite — too easy — you can go into the SETTINGS menu and then to the GAME page and adjust the GAME DIFFICULTY slider.
 This will generally give the monsters more or less health and stamina, as well as adjust both the ACC and DEF either higher or lower.
-Note that the changes to ACC and DEF are instantaneous, but the stamina and health is determined when you go through The Gate and a new world is generated.
+It also carries higher likelihood of upgraded monster abilities at higher levels.
+Note that the changes to ACC and DEF are instantaneous, but the stamina, health, and ability upgrades are determined when you go through The Gate and a new world is generated.

 Graphics Quality